tus/tus-resumable-upload-protocol/protocol.md

 The Server MAY delete partial uploads after concatenation.
 They MAY however be used multiple times to form a final resource.

-The Server MUST respond with `403 Forbidden` status to the `PATCH` request against a final upload.
-The Server MUST NOT modify the final or its partial resources.
+The Server MUST respond with the `403 Forbidden` status to `PATCH` requests against a final upload URL and MUST NOT modify the final or its partial resources.

 The response to a `HEAD` request SHOULD NOT contain the `Upload-Offset` header unless the concatenation has been successfully finished.
 After successful concatenation, the